The causes of dementia include:

 Mild cognitive impairment (MCI)

 Mild cognitive impairment (MCI) is a condition where people have problems with memory, language, and other mental abilities.
-These are noticeable and show up on medical tests, but don’t necessarily interfere with a person’s daily life.
+These are noticeable and show up on medical tests, but don’t interfere with a person’s daily life.
 For that reason, MCI isn’t considered a form of dementia.
-People diagnosed with MCI run an increased risk of developing dementia, but they don’t always.
+People diagnosed with MCI are at an increased risk of developing dementia.